awsdocs/aws-batch-user-guide/doc_source/array_index_example.md

 ## Step 3: Create and Register a Job Definition<a name="create-array-job-def"></a>

 Now that your Docker image is in an image registry, you can specify it in an AWS Batch job definition and use it later to run an array job\.
 For the sake of brevity, this example uses the AWS CLI, but you can also use the AWS Management Console\.
-For more information, see [Creating a Job Definition](create-job-definition.md)\.
+For more information, see [Creating a job definition](create-job-definition.md)\.

 **To create a job definition**